JoeTester1965/SDRPlayBatDetector/README.md

 Edit the gnuradio sketch source block if you have a different source that the rspdx-r2.

-For remote audio place you remote IP and port in the [UDP sink](./sketch.png) block and run this at the remote end
+For remote audio place you remote IP and port in the [UDP sink](./sketch.png) block and run this at the remote end:

 ```console
 ffplay -f f32le -ar 24000 -sync ext -fflags nobuffer -nodisp -i udp://127.0.0.1:50243